 - Me: *Looking at box* so how much data would you say this has?”

 Good thing the Telenor guy gave me names to ask and Silvia was there to help because otherwise I would’ve just walked out assuming the 7 Eleven didn’t have tourist SIMs!

 We walked everywhere.
 Trondheim is super walkable and none of the major sites are so far away you’d need a bus or taxi to get to them.
 It’s actually quite nice walking around in the winter air so long as you’re dress appropriately!

 Where to Stay in Trondheim

-I have a whole post of my hotel review coming soon, so I’ll get into more details there.
+I have a whole hotel review here so I go into more details.
 Let’s just say the room was incredible, my views were stunning, and the breakfast buffet was *chefs kiss*.
-You can directly book here.

 Places to Vist in Trondheim